MYSTRANsolver/MYSTRAN_Documentation/README.md

 Install and Run Manual

-## Quick Reference Guide
+## User Manual

-The Quick Reference Guide is the largest and most thorough document in the MYSTRAN documentation suite.
+The User Manual is the largest and most thorough document in the MYSTRAN documentation suite.
 It contains detailed information about the how to use the program.

-The Quick Reference Guide is in MS Word (docx) because this is a good balance between design and flexibility.
+The User Manual is in MS Word (docx) because this is a good balance between design and flexibility.
 The Word document can then create a PDF, which will reside in this repo and the main MYSTRAN repo.

 Modification Process:
 Any document request changes/requests can be reported as a GitHub Issue.
 Then, for major releases (or every so often), the Word document is updated and a PDF is created.
 For minor changes, a variety of developers can implement the changes without oversight.